mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

       Vector3d y = new Vector3d(0,1,0);
       plane.Rotate(angle * i, y , pt);

-      //Declare and instantiate a new ellipse
+      // Declare and instantiate a new ellipse
       Ellipse ellipse = new Ellipse(plane, (double) i / 2, i);

-      //Add the ellipse to the list
+      // Add the ellipse to the list ellipseList.Add(ellipse);
-      ellipseList.Add(ellipse);
     }
 ```